jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
-Does the following require AoC?
+Does the following require AC?
 Why or why not?

 > For any set $A \neq \varnothing$, there exists some $y \in A$.